dxos/dxos/docs/docs/specs/v0/composer-framework.md

 13. Users can collaborate over post-boards of notes
 14. Users can interact with LLM based agents
 15. Users can chat and message with other users
+16. Users can inspect the state of ECHO spaces and objects (devtools)

 ## Goals